 You may only be represented by a lawyer.
-This is true both in arbitration and in court.
-However, an unpaid friend or family member may accompany and assist you, if in the judgment of the Arbitrator, your personal circumstances warrant such assistance.
+This is true in both arbitration and in court.
+However, an unpaid friend or family member may accompany you and assist you, if in the judgment of the neutral arbitrator your personal circumstances warrant such assistance.

-When are party arbitrators used?
+What is a party arbitrator and when are party arbitrators used?

-Only parties who claim more than \$200,000 in damages may have a party arbitrator.
-However, you can claim more than \$200,000 without having one.
-If you choose to have a party arbitrator, you will have to find and pay your party arbitrator.
+Party arbitrators are used when the claimant or Kaiser prefer to have three arbitrators decide the case rather than the neutral arbitrator alone.
+If you claim more than \$200,000 in damages, both sides have the right to select a party arbitrator.
+If you choose to have a party arbitrator, you will have to find and pay the party arbitrator.
 You must also pay one-half of the neutral arbitrator's fees, unless you qualify for a fee waiver under Rule 13.
-While both sides choose the neutral arbitrator, each side chooses its own party arbitrator.
-In cases with party arbitrators, at least two of the three arbitrators must agree on all rulings, including the award.

-If you claim more than \$200,000, you may give up your right to a party arbitrator.
-If the respondent also agrees to give up its party arbitrator, a single neutral arbitrator will hear your case.
-This neutral arbitrator will be authorized to award more than \$200,000.
-If the respondent will not give up its party arbitrator, you must also have a party arbitrator.
-In either case, the respondent will pay all of the neutral arbitrator's fees and expenses if you sign the Waiver of Objection to Payment of Fees and the Waiver of Party Arbitrator - Claimant Forms.
+If both sides give up their right to a party arbitrator, a single neutral arbitrator will hear your case.
+The other side will pay all of the neutral arbitrator's fees and expenses if you sign the Waiver of Objection to Payment of Fees and the Waiver of Party Arbitrator - Claimant Forms.
+For more information see Rules 13, 14, 15, and 22.
+Having your case heard by a single neutral arbitrator does not limit the amount of damages you can claim.

-For more information about party arbitrators and payment of the neutral arbitrator's fees, see Rules 13, 14, 15, and 22.
+Most Kaiser arbitrations are decided by a single neutral arbitrator.

-What is ex parte communication?
+What is an ex parte communication?

-Ex Parte communication occurs when one party talks or writes to the neutral arbitrator without giving the other party a chance to participate or respond.
-Ex Parte communication is prohibited unless it is about the time or place of a hearing or conference.
-If you need to contact the neutral arbitrator for any other reason, write a letter to the neutral arbitrator.
-You must also send a copy of the letter to the other party.
-You may also ask for a conference call with the neutral arbitrator and the other party.
+Ex parte communication occurs when one party communicates with the neutral arbitrator (in writing, by telephone, or in person) without giving the other side a chance to participate or respond.
+Ex parte communication is prohibited unless it is about the time or place of a hearing or conference.
+If you need to contact the neutral arbitrator for any other reason, write a letter to the neutral arbitrator and send a copy of the letter to the other side.
+You may also ask for a conference call with the neutral arbitrator and the other side.